MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-upgradeability-disciplines.md

 - Deploy the Business Critical instance with 3 replicas instead of 2 to achieve higher availability and less downtime with upgrade and failover activities.
 - Perform upgrades during non-business critical times to minimize the impact to users and data.
-- Review the of the [reliability pillar](/azure/architecture/framework/resiliency/overview) of the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/) for more information on architecting [resiliency and retry guidance](/azure/architecture/best-practices/retry-service-specific#sql-database-using-adonet) for your applications.
+- Review the [reliability pillar](/azure/architecture/framework/resiliency/overview) of the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/) for more information on architecting [resiliency and retry guidance](/azure/architecture/best-practices/retry-service-specific#sql-database-using-adonet) for your applications.

 ### Extension upgrade